freeCodeCamp/freeCodeCamp/guide/english/python/if-elif-else-statements/index.md

 else:
   print('Else statement will execute!')
 ```
-Or you can also see this example
+Or you can also see this example:
 ```python
 y = 3